ramenatorr/rt4k_pi_ha/Instructions.md

 This is slower since it installs dependencies every time, but works without creating files.

+## Tweaking Rasperry Pi 0W2

+Had to fix an issue with WiFi not working after a power cycle.
+Ended up doing the following:

+- connect via HDMI and wireless mouse/keyboard via USB OTG
+- after boot, login with pi/pi
+- sudo nmtui
+- add a new connection...enter SSID, password, etc.

 ## Deploy binary to Pi

 Copy the binary to the Pi using SCP: